Franz Brentano: Intentionality

 Brentano is best known for his reintroduction of the concept of intentionality—a concept derived from scholastic philosophy—to contemporary philosophy in his lectures and in his work Psychologie vom empirischen Standpunkt (Psychology from an Empirical Standpoint).
 While often simplistically summarised as "aboutness" or the relationship between mental acts and the external world, Brentano defined it as the main characteristic of mental phenomena, by which they could be distinguished from physical phenomena.
 Every mental phenomenon, every psychological act has content, is directed at an object (the intentional object).
 Every belief, desire etc. has an object that they are about: the believed, the desired.
 Brentano used the expression "intentional inexistence" to indicate the status of the objects of thought in the mind.
 The property of being intentional, of having an intentional object, was the key feature to distinguish psychological phenomena and physical phenomena, because, as Brentano defined it, physical phenomena lacked the ability to generate original intentionality, and could only facilitate an intentional relationship in a second-hand manner, which he labeled derived intentionality.

 Every mental phenomenon is characterized by what the Scholastics of the Middle Ages called the intentional (or mental) inexistence of an object, and what we might call, though not wholly unambiguously, reference to a content, direction towards an object (which is not to be understood here as meaning a thing), or immanent objectivity.
 Every mental phenomenon includes something as object within itself, although they do not all do so in the same way.
 In presentation something is presented, in judgement something is affirmed or denied, in love loved, in hate hated, in desire desired and so on.
 This intentional in-existence is characteristic exclusively of mental phenomena.
 No physical phenomenon exhibits anything like it.
 We could, therefore, define mental phenomena by saying that they are those phenomena which contain an object intentionally within themselves. — Franz Brentano, Psychology from an Empirical Standpoint, edited by Linda L. McAlister (London: Routledge, 1995 [1874]), pp. 88–89.

-Brentano introduced a distinction between genetic psychology (genetische Psychologie) and descriptive psychology (beschreibende or deskriptive Psychologie): in his terminology, genetic psychology is the study of psychological phenomena from a third-person point of view, which involves the use of empirical experiments (satisfying, thus, the scientific standards we nowadays expect of an empirical science).
+Brentano introduced a distinction between genetic psychology (genetische Psychologie) and descriptive psychology (beschreibende or deskriptive Psychologie): in his terminology, genetic psychology is the study of psychological phenomena from a third-person point of view, which involves the use of empirical experiments, thereby satisfying the scientific standards we nowadays expect of an empirical science.
 (This concept is roughly equivalent to what is now called empirical psychology, cognitive science, or "heterophenomenology", an explicitly third-person, scientific approach to the study of consciousness.)
 The aim of descriptive psychology, on the other hand, is to describe consciousness from a first-person point of view.
 The latter approach was further developed by Husserl and the phenomenological tradition.